aufacicenta/pulsemarkets-v2-contracts/amm/README.md

 When the presale period ends, meaning that the event has started and it is not yet finalized, the buyers no longer get a bonus for their purchase, in other words, they get 1:1 for their purchase at the current outcome token price.

+#### Price dynamics

+In prediction markets, the price of each outcome is always a value between 0 and 1.
+Also, the sum of all prices must always be 1.

 ### The resolution

 Only when the event has ended, the market can be resoluted, meaning that someone or a group of people — commonly known as oracles — determine what was the winning outcome.
 When this happens, the price of the winning outcome is set to `1` and the other outcomes' prices is set to `0`.
 This will allow any outcome token holder to redeem their earnings by a proportional amount to the overall supply of such outcome token.